 Now a few standing poses to come into the legs, some with the back foot to the wall and some with the front ball of the foot up the wall.
 Start with Trikonasana, placing the front foot up the wall and taking the top hand over the head to the wall, elbow bent.
 Now change to have the back foot to the wall to feel the different action this brings.

 Follow with Ardha Chandrasana, using a block for your front hand and placing the back foot against the wall to create more balance and a stronger hip opening.
-Finish the standing poses with Parsvottonasana, front foot up the wall and using blocks for the hands as needed.
+Finish the standing poses with Parsvottanasana, front foot up the wall, and using blocks for the hands as needed.

 Now try Vrksasana, with the bent leg kneecap placed firmly against the wall to help stabilise and open the bent leg hip further.
 Turn the waist so that both sides of the chest face forward.